haitran2011/snutt/README.md

 export SNUTT_FCM_PROJECT_ID=PleaseChangeThisID
 ```

-Rather than pm2 directly serving http, using nginx proxy is recommended.
-In this way you can easily set up https using nginx ssl configurations securely.
+You can use nginx proxy in front of pm2.
+In this way you can easily set up https using nginx configurations.
+Also you can prevent unknown buffer overflow vulnerability of nodejs.

 Install dependencies and fetch 2017-1 course book, start pm2 watchdog.
 ```sh